 Nintendo has always focused on bringing the family together.
 While there have certainly been games for older gamers, there have released many game that gamers of all ages can play.
 That is one of the reasons Nintendo has been a mainstay in the homes of young families.

-With more and more technology, parents are often left wondering how to manage screen-time for their young children and teenagers.
+With more and more technology, parents are often left wondering how to manage screen-time for their young children and teenagers, and looking to resources like this guide over on Internet Advisor to help them figure out the steps they need to take to help their little ones stay safe online.
 It looks like Nintendo has recognized that, and they have created some tools to help.
 The Nintendo Switch will have even more parental controls than any console before it, and it puts the control right in the parents’ hands.

 Check out this quick video that explains just how parental controls will work on Nintendo Switch.